-GRADE 8 ELECTIVES

-LENGTH 9 WEEKS EACH
+GRADE 8 ELECTIVES LENGTH 9 WEEKS EACH

-The grade 8 elective courses consist of 4 guarter-long classes designed to capture student's interests and impart important skills.
-The course rotations may include courses such as art, music, technology, and financial literacy.
+The grade 8 elective courses consist of 4 quarter-long classes designed to capture student's interests and impart important skills.
+The course rotations may include courses such as art, music, health, and financial literacy.

-SCIENCE 8
+SCIENCE 8 LENGTH 36 WEEKS

 Grade 8 Science focuses on three branches of science; Earth Science, Physical Science, and Life Science.
 The topics of the content will be Physical Earth, Forces and Motion and Species and Reproduction.
 The connections made between the three areas combines the interaction of energy, forces in motion and how they change the physical features of the Earth.
-The changes of physical Earth and the species that have lived on Earth are found in the rock record.
+The changes of physical Earth and species that have lived on Earth are found in the rock record.
 For species to continue reproduction must be successful.
 These concepts will be presented as a lab based course.
 Students will interpret and present quantitative data produced by themselves and others through experimentation.

-HONORS SCIENCE 8
+HONORS SCIENCE 8 LENGTH 36 WEEKS